-Why Use Vetiver?
+Why Use Vetiver

-A clumping grass to 1.5m high and 1m wide usually used specifically in an unbroken hedgerow system for erosion control.
-The extremely deep vertical roots and stiff stems can increase shear strength of soil, slow water and force silt out behind it, backing up soil/organic matter and growing from higher nodes over time.
+A sterile clumping grass to 1-2m high and 1m wide usually used specifically in an unbroken hedgerow system for erosion control.
+The extremely deep vertical roots and stiff above-ground stems can increase shear strength of soil, slow water and force silt out behind it, backing up soil/organic matter and growing from higher nodes over time.
 Some hedges are at least 100 years old and have created 2m high terraces behind them.

 Fast-growing, very drought-tolerant, frost-tolerant, salt-tolerant, inundation-tolerant, pH range-tolerant, heavy metal-tolerant, will regenerate from the crown after a fire, and can be cut 2-4 times a year for bulk sterile mulch.
 The roots are aromatic and used for essential oil.
 Leaves can be used for fodder, handicrafts, and roof thatching.